Taylor-ribeiro/taylor-ribeiro/README.md

 ---

-🚀 *Let’s connect and turn data into impactful decisions!*
+🚀 *Let’s connect and use data to make a real business impact*